Are Life Insurance Payouts Taxable in Canada?

 Death benefits aren’t taxable – at least, in most cases.
 Usually, your beneficiaries receive the death benefit tax-free.
 They don’t have to declare it as taxable income, either.

-Life insurance is taxable only in certain conditions we’ve covered earlier in the article.
+Life insurance is taxable only under certain conditions we’ve covered earlier in the article.
 Here, we’ll cover what happens when your beneficiaries receive taxable death benefit payouts.

 Reporting Policy Dividends

-Your death benefit is subject to tax if it accumulates dividends and interest that aren’t reinvested into the policy.
+Any dividends or interest earned on the policy (or after payout) may be taxable, but the core death benefit remains tax-free.
 If you pass away with taxes owed on your life insurance dividends or interest, the insurer will give your beneficiaries a T5 slip.
 Then, beneficiaries have to report the income on their tax return.

 Life insurance dividend income goes into lines 12000 and 12010, while interest income goes into line 12100.